Ryo-N7/Ryo-N7.github.io/_posts/2019-07-05-tokyoR-79-roundup.md

 world data necessitates the extra layer of complexity in the `spread()/gather()/pivot_*()` functions.

-It has been speculated that tidyr 1.0.0 was going to be released by the useR Conference in early July, however more likely it will be the late July if not early August.
-As this was only a 20 minute talk `@yutannihilation` wasn't able to talk about every change such as information regarding `specs` but I've listed resources for further reading below.
+It has been speculated that `tidyr 1.0.0` was going to be released by the [useR\!
+Conference](http://user2019.r-project.org/) in early July, however more likely it will be the late July if not early August.
+As this was only a 20 minute talk, `@yutannihilation` wasn't able to talk about every change such as information regarding `specs` but I've listed resources for further reading below.
 Do keep in mind that the vignettes below are still in development and